 • allows you to maintain contact with family, friends and business associates.

-Dr. Ascher will happily collaborate with any existing treatment providers, treatment centers, psychiatrists, physicians, psychologists, therapists, recovery coaches that you are currently working with.
+Dr. Ascher will happily collaborate with any existing treatment providers, treatment centers, psychiatrists, physicians, psychologists, therapists, and/or recovery coaches that you are currently working with.

 Outpatient & In-Home Detox FAQs